What is Urinary Incontinence?

 - Acute incontinence is often caused by problems in your urinary tract or from medications.
 These issues can be easily treated.

-Your Viva Eve doctor will conduct a thorough examination and ask you about your liquid intake.
+Your female urinary incontinence NYC Viva Eve doctor will conduct a thorough examination and ask you about your liquid intake.
 Keeping a record of your bladder activity for a couple of days leading up to your appointment is beneficial.

 After your exam, your doctor may wish to conduct a few simple tests in an effort to pinpoint the specific cause of your bladder control problem.
-This is the first major step of beginning incontinence treatment and restoring your quality of life.
+This is the first major step of beginning urinary incontinence treatment New York NY and restoring your quality of life.

 Urinary incontinence treatment depends largely on what type of incontinence you are experiencing.
-Treatment can mean different things to different people.
+Female urinary incontinence NYC treatment can mean different things to different people.

 - Stress incontinence treatment may include exercises.